 Shopping – Don’t underestimate the small town shopping opportunities available at the base of the mountain in towns like Booneville and Paris.
 You’ll find antiques and small boutiques, and even the parent company of the Warren’s shoe chain.

-Wine Country - Three wineries – Post Winery, Mount Bethel Winery, and Chateau Aux Arc – operate in Altus.
-Close-by you'll find Wiederkehr Wine Cellars and Vineyards and Neumeier Winery in Wiederkehr Villate.
+Wine Country - Four wineries – Post Winery, Mount Bethel Winery, Dionysus Wine & Brew and Chateau Aux Arc – operate in Altus.
+Close by you'll find Wiederkehr Wine Cellars and Vineyards and Neumeier Winery in Wiederkehr Village.
 Cowie Wine Cellars operates in nearby Paris.
 Each offers tours and tasting rooms.
 Some offer extra amenities such as a gift shop, a restaurant, an RV park, or a bed and breakfast inn.
 Cowie also preserves the viticultural past of The Natural State with its Arkansas Historic Wine Museum filled with winemaking artifacts and biographical histories of winemakers.
 It is the only wine museum in the nation dedicated to the wine history of a state.

 Fun in the Sun •